Essential closed surfaces and finite coverings of negatively curved cusped 3-manifolds: Proof of the main theorem

 Now we are able to prove our main theorem restated below.

-\begin{theorem} Let $M$ be an orientable 3-manifold triangulated by finitely many topological ideal tetrahedra, with $\partial M=\varnothing.$ If $M$ admits a regular, negatively curved, ideal structure\textit{, } there is a finite covering space $\widetilde{M}$ of $M$ equipped with a triangulation by topological ideal tetrahedra such that $\widetilde{M}$ contains a normal surface $S$ with respect to the triangulation of $\widetilde{M}.$ Furthermore $S$ is not isotopic to a linking surface and is incompressible. \end{theorem}
+\begin{theorem} Let $M$ be an orientable 3-manifold triangulated by finitely many topological ideal tetrahedra.
+If $M$ admits a regular, negatively curved, ideal structure\textit{, }there exists a finite covering space $\widetilde{M}$ of $M$ containing an essential closed surface. \end{theorem}

-\begin{proof} From Proposition \ref{finite covering} and Theorem \ref{existence normal surface}, there exists a finite covering space $\widetilde{M}$ of $M$ equipped with a topological ideal triangulation such that $\widetilde{M}$ contains a normal surface $S$ with respect to the triangulation of $\widetilde{M}.$ Furthermore, $S$ is not a linking surface.
-The covering $\widetilde{M}$ admits a regular, ideal structure $d$ and becomes a regular, negatively curved cusped manifold having an embedded normal surface $S.$ Hence, from Theorem \ref{incompressible surface}, the surface $S$ is incompressible. \end{proof}
+\begin{proof} From Proposition \ref{finite covering} and Theorem \ref{existence normal surface}, there exists a finite covering space $\widetilde{M}$ of $M$ equipped with a topological ideal triangulation such that $\widetilde{M}$ contains a closed normal surface $S$ which is not a linking surface.
+The covering $\widetilde{M}$ admits a regular, ideal structure $d$ and becomes a regular, negatively curved cusped manifold having an embedded normal surface $S.$ Hence, from Theorem \ref{incompressible surface}, $S$ is essential. \end{proof}